Reading Comprehension is one topic which commonly appears in the English language or the verbal ability section of all major Government exams.

 - What skills can be tested in Comprehension?

 The length of the passage or the vocabulary used in the passage might appear to be complicated for a candidate but when he/she starts reading the passage, understanding it as well as answering it becomes easier.

-Scoring in the passage questions is not difficult because the answers are straightforward and are hidden in the passage itself.
-Candidates must ensure that they practise more and more comprehension questions to get a hang of how to read the passage quickly and answer the related questions, without wasting much time.
+Scoring in the passage questions is not difficult because the answers are straightforward and hidden in the passage.
+Candidates must ensure that they practise more and more comprehension questions to get the hang of how to scan the passage and answer the related questions, without wasting much time.

 |Solve more comprehension questions and score more marks in the English Language section.
 Refer to the following links:|